MdSamsuzzohaShayon/php-sql-uclteam-crud/README.md

 # XSS Attacks

 Cross-Site Scripting (XSS) attacks are a type of injection, in which malicious scripts are injected into otherwise benign and trusted websites.

+## Getting data from db

+There are three step
+ 1. construct the query
+ 2. make the query
+ 3. fetch the query